Is your dog 'barking mad' or is his behavior normal?

 If your dog isn't getting enough playtime or exercise the pent-up energy will make him 'antsy' or fidgety.
 This could easily lead to a lot of barking in his attempt to 'let off steam'.

 *Some dog breeds require more exercise than others and you might want to check out my dog breed information page for more information on this.

-Keep your pup happy and healthy (and tired) by building several exercise sessions, play times and training sessions into his daily schedule.
+To keep your pup happy and healthy (and tired) build several exercise sessions, play times and training sessions into his daily schedule.

 For puppies a 5 minute playtime or 'lesson' is enough.
 Older dogs need longer.